 How CBD Can Help PTSD in Veterans

 Published on 12/16/19

 PTSD is a chronic psychiatric condition that can occur in people who have experienced or witnessed a traumatic event - in this case, combat and war.
-Anxiety, depression, psychological instability and sleep disturbances can all result from PTSD.
-Veterans who suffer from PTSD can ameliorate the symptoms with various types of therapy and medications, but while these methods can help minimize the suffering, medication designed specifically to fight PTSD has yet to be developed.
+Anxiety, depression, psychological instability, and sleep disturbances can all result from PTSD.
+Veterans with PTSD can alleviate the symptoms with therapy and medications, but while these methods can help minimize the suffering, an effective medication designed specifically to fight PTSD has yet to be developed.

 CBD for Veterans

 Anxiety and depression are two more prominent symptoms of PTSD, and taking CBD (cannabidiol) for those two debilitating psychological conditions is proving successful.
 So how does CDB help PTSD exactly?
 The substantial anecdotal evidence is backed by an increasing number of studies that link the use of CBD oil to a decrease in anxiety and depression.

 Like standard anti-depressants such as Zoloft or Paxil, CBD can help the brain process serotonin - the hormone that regulates emotion.
 Traumatic memories are often a large part of PTSD.